Azure/mobile-services-samples/CordovaNotificationsArticle/readme.md

 	**Android**
 	+ (Optional) A physical Android device.
 If you don't have an Android device, the next best thing is the [Visual Studio emulator for Android](https://www.visualstudio.com/explore/msft-android-emulator-vs).
 	+ [Android Developer Tools]().
 Android 4.4.2 (API 19) only has been tested (installed by the Visual Studio Tools for Apache Cordova).
-	+ Google Play Services and Google APIs must also be installed (installed by the Visual Studio Tools for Apache Cordova).
+	+ Google Play Services version 27 or greater, Google Repository version 22 or greater, and Google APIs must also be installed, if these are not already included in your Android SDK.
 	+ Google account that has a verified email address.
 To create a new Google account, go to <a href="http://go.microsoft.com/fwlink/p/?linkid=268302&clcid=0x409" target="_blank">accounts.google.com</a>.